 Historically, some accounting professionals have avoided using the cloud because of security concerns.
 However, here's why you shouldn't be worried.
 Learn more here!

-Many tax professionals have avoided modernizing their software because of cloud security concerns.
-However, there is not any reason to worry.
+Historically, some accounting professionals have avoided modernizing the tools they use and their accounting practice management software because of cloud security concerns.
+However, there is no reason to worry.
 Many high-profile and reputable organizations use and trust the cloud and you can, too.

 The cloud allows you to access an enormous storage capacity of hundreds of hard drives stored in highly protected and regulated, third-party data centers via the internet, instead of using the storage of your hard drive or on-premise software.
 This means you can access the information you put into the cloud from any device at any time.

-That’s where many tax professionals’ concerns with the cloud lie.
+That’s where many accounting professionals’ concerns with the cloud lie.
 However, the cloud isn’t as vulnerable as you think.

 The short answer is yes, the cloud is secure.
 The longer answer as to why it’s secure is more complicated, but in this post we attempt to simplify it.